-Virtus: World Intellectual Impairment Sport will use the information submitted within the application for the purpose of registering the athlete into the athlete database and determining eligibility to compete as an athlete with an intellectual impairment or for conducting related procedures such as protests, appeals and research.
+Virtus will use the information submitted within the application for the purpose of registering the athlete into the athlete database and determining eligibility to compete as an athlete with an intellectual impairment or for conducting related procedures such as protests, appeals and research.
 It may share information with relevant partners for these purposes.
+Please see the full Privacy Policy for details.

-Research is governed by the policy set out in section 6.2 of the Virtus Policies and Procedures.
-All data will be anonymised and follow the Data Protection and Information Handling policy.
+Research is governed by the Virtus Research Code.
+All data will be anonymised and follow the Virtus Privacy Policy.